Ripple advances “by leaps and bounds” in its judicial process against the US SEC

 The CEO of Ripple has shown his confidence that the litigation, focused on the business relationship with XRP, the seventh largest cryptocurrency in the world, will end next year, although he has stated that “the judge realizes that this does not it’s just about ripple, will have broader implications”.

-Ripple generated a lot of buzz during the cryptocurrency ‘boom’ of late 2017 and 2018, during which Bitcoin and other cryptocurrency prices spiked to all-time highs, including a token that Ripple is related to, XRP.
+Ripple generated a lot of buzz during the cryptocurrency ‘boom’ of late 2017 and 2018, during which bitcoin and other cryptocurrency prices soared to all-time highs, including a token that Ripple is related to, XRP.

 The SEC is concerned about Ripple’s ties to XRP, claiming that the company and its executives sold $ 1.3 billion of the ‘tokens’ in an unregistered securities offering.
 But Ripple argues that XRP should not be considered a security, to avoid much more regulatory scrutiny of the cryptocurrency, which has achieved a gain of more than 370% so far this year.